abilash2574/Zeyrie-Blog/content/posts/Linux/how-to-install-arch-linux/index.md

 ## Setup the keyboard layout

 {{< admonition info "" >}}
-By default the keyboard layout is set to en-us!
+By default the keyboard layout is set to `en-us`!
 {{< /admonition >}}

 To list all the availabe keyboard layouts: